Lombax99/HomeLab/Nextcloud.md

 ```
 In the end i reversed to a previous version without this code snippet and worked with http for now.

-Another possible route is to use a full docker compose
+Another possible route is to use a full docker compose as in this video https://www.youtube.com/watch?v=u338i2JwRQw&t=400s